mcanlas/improv-living-guide/manuscript/exercises.md

 - stick to the exact wording you use
 - use emphatic/non-verbal delivery
 - cast out short, repeatable gifts (prevent rambling)

+## One word responses

+Initiator does normal dialog.
+Responder only reacts using one word from what was just say.
+Can include small words or phrasal, but don't get crazy.